- Department Calendar

 Pharmacology 100 Club

-Pharmacology is now in its third year of recruiting Pharmacology 100 Club participation.
+Pharmacology is now in its fourth year of recruiting Pharmacology 100 Club participation.
 As you know, the Pharmacology Graduate Program turned 75 years old in 2010, graduating its 261st Ph.D. candidate to date!
 We are committed to continuing to provide a training program that ranks at the top nationally, not only scholastically but also in the ability to offer innovative programs that will meet the continually changing needs of our students in a variety of ways.

 If you have not already, we invite you to become a participating member of the “Pharmacology 100 Club” as we continue to build and fund additional opportunities within our Graduate Training Program.
 For those who have participated, thank you again for your support.
 Simply by committing $100 you can become part of the funding that will challenge our students to participate in creative programs to enhance their training and research focus.
 Funds already in place that your unrestricted gift could be used include